 - 1. In Column 1: Record the date the specific cost was incurred. - 2.
 In Column 2: Record the vendor or the first and last names of the food service personnel receiving payment. - 3.
-In Column 3: Record the number of the check issued.
-(NOTE: Cash payments for labor are not acceptable.)
+In Column 3: Record the last four digits on the credit/debit card used or the number of the check issued.
+(NOTE: Cash payments for labor are not acceptable.
+Employees must be W-2 and not 1099)